 Bitou Cape Listening Waves Campground Introduction

-Bitou Cape Listening Waves Camp used to be a Marine Corps guard base.
-Due to changes in the environment, the camp was abandoned for nearly 20 years after the withdrawal of troops.
-To effectively utilize tourism resources, the Northeast Coast National Scenic Area Administration repurposed the original buildings, preserving the existing military style.
-The visual colors include black, green, brown, and earth tones, along with the addition of "pink" camouflage, representing a gentle yet strong power, symbolizing passion, romance, and love.
-The Listening Waves Camp is located along the Bitou Cape Trail Ridge Valley Line.
-Starting from the trail entrance next to Bitou Elementary School, it takes about 30 minutes to walk there, allowing visitors to slowly appreciate the magnificent mountain and sea bays, the fascinating coastal erosion terrain, and the vibrant coastal plants along the way.
-It is a trail suitable for all ages.
-If you have the opportunity to plan a small trip to Bitou Cape, be sure to visit this camouflage café in the valley.
+Bitou Cape Listening to the Waves Camp used to be a base for the Marine Corps.
+Due to changes in the larger environment, the camp was left idle for nearly 20 years after the withdrawal of the guards.
+To effectively utilize the tourism resources, the Northeast Coast National Scenic Area Administration repurposed the existing buildings, preserving their military style.
+The visual color scheme includes black, green, brown, and earth tones, enhanced with "pink" camouflage, representing a gentle yet strong force, symbolizing passion, romance, and love.
+The Listening to the Waves Camp is located along the Bitou Cape Trail and is about a 30-minute walk from the trail entrance next to Bitou Elementary School.
+Along the way, visitors can slowly admire the magnificent mountains, sea bays, and cape, the fascinating coastal erosion landscapes, and the vibrant seaside plants.
+It is a trail suitable for people of all ages.
+If you have the chance to plan a trip to Bitou Cape, be sure to visit this camouflaged café in the valley.